Midland, North Carolina: Climate

-Midland has a very small downtown area along Kingsbury Drive.
-There are four buildings along the road in the area as well as parking spaces and a crosswalk.

 Demographics

 2020 census

 As of the 2020 United States census, there were 4,684 people, 1,182 households, and 912 families residing in the town.

 Economy

-During the past two decades, Midland has become an industrial manufacturing hub within the Charlotte region.
 Corning operates a large-scale fiber-optic cable manufacturing plant in Midland that underwent a $50M expansion in 2012.
 Intertape Polymer Group announced in 2016 that they would build a $49M advanced manufacturing plant for the e-commerce sector north of the Corning plant.